VS Code Extension

 The Inspect VS Code Extension provides a variety of tools, including:

-- Commands and key-bindings for running tasks
+- Commands and key-bindings for running and debugging tasks

 - A configuration panel that edits config in workspace